united-security-providers/usp-core-waap/src/docs/openapi-validation.md

 ## Configuration

 OpenAPI validation is a part of the more general Traffic Processing of Core WAAP.
-As such, the configuration of schema and processing options is located in the 'openapi' section of 'spec.trafficProcessing'.
+As such, its configuration is located in the 'openapi' section of 'spec.trafficProcessing':

 ```yaml
 spec: